Michaelmas Term 2021 Update:

 - Do not return your Library books whilst you are self-isolating.

-Postal loans are only for students studying remotely outside Oxford:
+During term time, we may be able to provide postal loans for students studying remotely outside Oxford:

 - Use the instructions for the Click & Collect service to place a request via SOLO for each title you want to receive.